EDCD/EDDN/schemas/TEMPLATES/journalevent-README.md

 The data source for this schema is the ED Journal event `NewJournalEvent`.

 ### Key Renames
-Many of the key names have a different case defined in this schema, make sure you are renaming them as appropriate.

-### Elisions
-None
+Some key names in this Schema are different from how they appear in the source Journal data.
+Look for keys where the object contains a `renamed` key - the value is what the name would have been in the source Journal data.

 ### Augmentations
 #### horizons and odyssey flags